Fair Summarization: Bridging Quality and Diversity in Extractive Summaries: Experimental Setup

 \subsection{Evaluation Metrics}

 Below, we list the several reference-free metrics which do not rely on human-written reference text used for evaluation in this study. \begin{itemize} \item \textbf{SUPERT:} SUPERT \citep{gao-etal-2020-supert} evaluates the quality of a summary by measuring its semantic similarity with a pseudo reference summary.
 It employs contextualized embeddings and soft token alignment techniques, providing an in-depth analysis of the semantic fidelity of generated summaries. \item \textbf{BLANC:} BLANC \citep{vasilyev-etal-2020-fill} is a reference-less metric that measures the improvement in a pretrained language model's performance during language understanding tasks when given access to a summary. \item \textbf{SummaQA:} SummaQA \citep{scialom-etal-2019-answers} employs a question-answering model based on BERT to answer cloze-style questions using the system-generated summaries, providing insights into the summarization's factual accuracy and coherence. \item \textbf{BARTScore:} BARTScore \citep{yuan2021bartscore} is a parameter- and data-efficient metric that supports the evaluation of generated text from multiple perspectives, including informativeness and coherence. \item \textbf{UniEval:} UniEval \citep{zhong-etal-2022-towards} is a unified multi-dimensional evaluator that reframes natural language generation evaluation as a Boolean Question Answering (QA) task, guiding the model with different questions to evaluate from multiple dimensions.
 It is reference-free in three dimensions (coherence, consistency, fluency), but not relevance.
-For our evaluation, we focused on the reference-free dimensions of UniEval and reported the overall average performance. \item \textbf{Fairness (F):} To align fairness with the quality metrics, we define \( F = 1 - \text{RG} \), where larger values represent better fairness.
-The Representation Gap (RG) metric \citep{olabisi-etal-2022-analyzing} assesses the fairness of summaries by measuring the balance in the representation of different groups. \item \textbf{Composite Metrics (Metric+F):} For each quality metric (e.g., SUPERT, BLANC, SummaQA, BARTScore, and UniEval), we introduce a composite metric that combines the normalized quality score with the fairness score \(F\).
-These composite metrics, such as \textbf{SUPERT+F}, \textbf{BLANC+F}, \textbf{SummaQA+F}, \textbf{BARTScore+F}, and \textbf{UniEval+F}, are computed by taking the average of the normalized quality metric and the fairness score \(F\).
-A higher value of these composite metrics reflects a better balance between the summary's quality (as measured by the respective metric) and fairness. \end{itemize}
+For our evaluation, we focused on the reference-free dimensions of UniEval and reported the overall average performance.